rust-lang/leadership-council/committees/maintainer-fund-design-group.md

 * Share the proposal publicly, gather and integrate feedback.
 * Drive the RFC towards being accepted.

+We want to stress that coming up with an initial design for the Rust Foundation Maintainer Fund is rather timely, we should ideally have something ready by Q1 2026.
+We might also be unable to come up with the perfect design on the first try.
+So we should focus on getting something reasonable set up, so that the Fund can bootstrap itself, and then gradually improve it over time.

 An explicit non-goal is to prepare a general strategy for distributing funds for supporting maintainers from other sources than the Rust Foundation Maintainer Fund (that can be follow-up work).

 ## Delegated Responsibilities